- About

 Residency Proposal:

-• Anticipated value of the residency project for the composer’s artistic work, as well as for the ensemble and/or designated Minnesota community.
+- The anticipated value of the residency project for both the composer’s artistic work and the ensemble and/or designated Minnesota community.

-The applicant has clearly reached beyond early practice as evidenced by:
+The applicant has clearly reached beyond early practice, as evidenced by the following:

 Notification

-The panelists’ decision is final and will be announced in March 2024.
-Results will be posted on ACF’s website and applicants will be notified by email.
-After the 2024 McKnight Composer Fellowships are announced, all applicants will have the opportunity to set up a 15-minute feedback session with an ACF staff member.
+The panelists’ decision is final and will be announced in late January 2025.
+Results will be posted on ACF’s website, and applicants will be notified by email.
+After the 2025 McKnight Visiting Composer Residencies are announced, all applicants can set up a 15-minute feedback session with an ACF staff member.

 How to Apply